Cerement/cerement.github.io/_pages/about.md

 Game Client Programmer
 2017.07 - Present

-- Item System in Qubot: Built most of this major update on my own with interior game engine.
+- **Item System in Qubot**: Built most of this major update on my own with interior game engine.
 (C++, LynxEngine)

-- AR Camera in Qubot Editor: For players to place their creations into the real world and take photos.
+- **AR Camera in Qubot Editor**: For players to place their creations into the real world and take photos.
 Translation, rotation and scaling with gestures are supported in AR scene.
 (C#, Unity, ARKit)

-- Player Data Extraction: GUI Tool to extract data from Amazon DynamoDB for non-programmers’ use, such as in-game currency flow and behaviors of paid players.
+- **Player Data Extraction**: GUI Tool to extract data from Amazon DynamoDB for non-programmers’ use, such as in-game currency flow and behaviors of paid players.
 (C#, .NET, WPF, AWS SDK, DynamoDB)

 ### Bold Conjectures

 Game Programmer
 2017.01 - 2017.07

-- Escape Dead Earth: Simplified casual real-time strategy game which was designed to use only mouse for gameplay.
+- **Escape Dead Earth**: Simplified casual real-time strategy game which was designed to use only mouse for gameplay.
 Built this game from scratch as the only programmer in 3 months.
 (C#, Unity)

-- Cartel: Prototype of the multiplayer city-building strategy game about entrepreneurship simulation.
+- **Cartel**: Prototype of the multiplayer city-building strategy game about entrepreneurship simulation.
 Built the game from scratch as the only programmer with SpatialOS, a platform featuring in large-scaled simulation for MMO.
 Because SpatialOS SDK for Unity was in alpha, it’s buggy and I helped them to solve some bugs.
 (C#, Unity, SpatialOS, ECS)

 ## Education